Joined Stern 1988

 New York, NY 10012

-Eric A. Greenleaf is a professor of marketing at New York University Stern School of Business.
-Professor Greenleaf presently teaches the undergraduate core marketing course and has also taught marketing research, new product development, pricing strategies, and doctoral seminars in response and context effects in surveys.
+Eric A. Greenleaf is a Professor of Marketing at New York University Stern School of Business.
+Professor Greenleaf presently teaches the undergraduate course in Introduction to Marketing and has also taught marketing research, new product development, pricing strategies, and doctoral seminars on response and context effects in surveys and on pricing theory.

-Professor Greenleaf has been with NYU Stern for more than 20 years.
-His primary research areas include consumer perceptions of prices, why consumers delay making purchase decisions, economics of the art market and auctions, and marketing research and survey methods.
+Professor Greenleaf joined NYU Stern in 1988.
+His primary research areas include consumer reactions to prices, economics of auctions and the art market, uses of neuroscience in marketing, consumer aesthetic reactions to products, and marketing research and survey methods.
 Professor Greenleaf has been published in numerous journals including Journal of Consumer Research, Journal of Marketing Research, Journal of Marketing, Management Science, Marketing Letters, Marketing Science, and Public Opinion Quarterly.
-He was a winner of a competition on behavioral pricing sponsored by the Marketing Science Institute, and is one of a team of NYU faculty in Psychology and Marketing awarded a large grant from the National Insitute of Health to study the impact of public service ads using market research and neuroscience.
+He was a winner of a competition on behavioral pricing sponsored by the Marketing Science Institute, and is one of a team of NYU faculty in Psychology and in Marketing awarded a large grant from the National Institute of Health to study the impact of public service ads using market research and neuroscience methods.
 Professor Greenleaf has also been involved in forecasting school enrollments in Manhattan to help relieve school overcrowding and successfully make the case for new schools.

 Before joining NYU Stern, Professor Greenleaf was an assistant professor of marketing at the Yale School of Management.
 He has been a visiting assistant professor at Columbia University, a visiting associate professor at Wharton, and a visiting scholar at the Haas School.